DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-visibility.md

 ### Configuring HiddenTableColumn plugin

 Add the [TableColumnVisibility](../reference/table-column-visibility.md) plugin to the Grid.
 Assign an application's state variable storing hidden column names to the plugin's `hiddenColumns` property.
-In this case, the grid rerenders columns once the `hiddenColumns` state is changed.
+In this case, the grid rerenders columns once the `hiddenColumns` state changes.

 ### Adding ColumnChooser